 Reflections on Patient Experience Conference 2015

-The Beryl Institute Team
+by The Beryl Institute Team

 Patient Experience Conference 2015 officially opened with the voices, faces and stories of patients and families.
 From practice settings to long-term care residents, from adult care to pediatrics, these families and individuals helped answer a critical question – what matters in patient experience – and reinforces an important point – that patient experience matters.
 Those individuals launched a three-day experience in itself of learning, connection and growth.

 April’s Patient Experience blog from The Beryl Institute offered an interesting reflection on what Patient Experience Conference has become.
 Our gathering again in 2015, reinforced this very point.
 Some call the event a family reunion, and others call it the recharge they need from a year of draining work.
 In all descriptions, Patient Experience Conference, while a “conference” in title, is nothing like any other healthcare conference experience you can or will have.
 Others may have summits, conferences or symposiums with the requisite healthcare structures, protocols and learning.
 From that it does not differ, but what you do find are the people and the connections that last well beyond just three days a year.
 What people did find this year was a passionate, thoughtful and grounded conversation on the very importance of patient experience and how we positively impact and improve on it each and every day.